yoifox/go-dns-tool/README.md

 **Difference between name links and redirect links:**
 Both redirect. name links can be accessed using [go/short](http://go/short "go/short") redirect links can be accessed using simply [short/](http://short/ "short/").

+The name go can be changed under name in links.json